Don’t you love homemade strawberry jam, pie, or ice cream? If so, why not start growing strawberries in your home garden?

 7. Tarnished Plant Bugs

-Take a closer look, and if you have tiny brown bugs that are paying close attention to the strawberry blooms on the plant, you should act quickly to save your harvest.
+Take a closer look, and if you have tiny brown bugs that are hanging out around the strawberry blooms on the plant, you should act quickly to save your harvest.

-The best way to control Tarnished Plant Bugs is to control the weeds.
-They too like to hang out among the weeds.
-If you keep the weeds at bay, you don’t draw them to your strawberry patch.
+The best way to control tarnished plant bugs is to control the weeds.
+They like to hang out among the weeds, so if you keep them at bay, you don’t draw them to your strawberry patch.

 8. Leaf Hoppers